VictorW96/KP-seminar-paper-Fsharp/README.md

 <a name="fprog"></a>
 ### 1. Functional programming basics

-The basic concept of functional programing is that the most important structural unit is a function in contrast for example to object oriented programming, where the most important structural unit is a class.
+The basic concept of functional programming is that the most important structural unit is a function in contrast for example to object oriented programming, where the most important structural unit is a class.
 The abstraction happens through passing basic functions to higher level functions as arguments.
-One goal of functional programming is also to minimze the use of mutable state.
+One goal of functional programming is also to minimize the use of mutable state.
 So in a functional programming language you only work with immutable data structures.

 <a name="fconc"></a>
 ### 2. F# concepts

-In this section we will focus on the propertys of F#'s language features.
+In this section we will focus on the properties of F#'s language features.
 F# has a lot of language design features because it is a multi paradigm programming language.
 But in this section we will first and foremost focus on the functional programming features.

 #### Let Bindings and immutability